Open Neuroscience Graph

 Contributing

 The field changes continuously, and so do its standards, tools and actors.
 Currently, the vault also has greater depth in the French and European context than elsewhere, reflecting my position at the Paris Brain Institute and the systemic concentration of (br)open science infrastructure.
 Contributions, corrections, and suggestions are therefore essential, especially anything that makes this graph (and the field) more inclusive.
-Editing conventions, inclusion criteria, frontmatter fields, and Dataview query examples are in CONTRIBUTING.md and DATAVIEW.md, or get in touch via the repository or by email.
-Entities considered and deliberately not added are recorded, with the test each failed, in LEDGER.md.
+Editing conventions, inclusion criteria, frontmatter fields, and Dataview query examples are summarised in About, and detailed in CONTRIBUTING.md and DATAVIEW.md.
+Potential nodes that are deliberately not added are recorded with the reason why in LEDGER.md.

 Citing